Skip to Content

 No Need for Winter-Time Ventilation

-In sub-freezing weather conditions, using a gas heater to heat up an indoor setting like a greenhouse is somewhat counterproductive.
+In sub-freezing weather conditions, using a gas heater to heat an indoor setting like a greenhouse is somewhat counterproductive.
 Why?
 Your greenhouse will need venting.

 Such outdoor heat solutions are perfect for open-air settings like campsites.
 Then again, they’re less practical when you intend to create an indoor micro-climate.
 You might be better off opting for affordable electric fan heaters.
 Some of these come with sensitive thermostats to ensure they only run if the temperature dips below a specified point.